pic

 In the following, we describe this mechanism in more detail.

 While code is executed sequentially by default, tasks are designed to compute concurrently.
 As a result, adopting a sequential approach requires instructing Julia to execute tasks one at a time.
-This is achieved by introducing a wait instruction immediately after scheduling a task, thus ensuring that the task completes its calculation before proceeding.
+This is achieved by introducing a wait instruction immediately after scheduling a task, ensuring that the task completes its calculation before proceeding.

-The code snippet below demonstrates this mechanism by introducing the functions schedule
+The code snippet below demonstrates this mechanism by introducing the functions schedule and wait.

 A = job_A(2) # A's task takes 2 seconds